frsfnrrg/qtgr/README.md

 qtgr
 ====

-Port of xvgr to Qt.
+Port of XVGR to Qt.

-Still under heavy development.
+Still under erratic development.

-Not yet licensed, leaning toward a GPL.